matepek/vscode-catch2-test-adapter/documents/support.md

 ## F.A.Q

+### The extension cannot find my test executables.

+> In version `4.8.0` a new filtering was introduced.
+> Searching for executables respects `files.watcherExclude` vscode config.
+> One can try removing their executable files' pattern from this config.

 ### Link / Build process fails because the executable is locked by this extension.

 > Check `testMate.cpp.test.advancedExecutables` -> `executableCloning`.